-Expert judgement based on the available evidence therefore suggests that the TCRE is likely between 0.8°C to 2.5°C per 1000 PgC, for cumulative CO2 emissions less than about 2000 PgC until the time at which temperature peaks.
+Expert judgement based on the available evidence therefore suggests that the transient climate response to cumulative carbon emission (TCRE) is likely between $0.8^{\circ}C-2.5^{\circ}C$ per 1000 PgC, for cumulative CO2 emissions less than about 2000 PgC until the time at which temperature peaks.
 Under these conditions, and for low to medium estimates of climate sensitivity, the TCRE is nearly identical to the peak climate response to cumulative carbon emissions.
 For high climate sensitivity, strong carbon cycle climate feedbacks or large cumulative emissions, the peak warming can be delayed and the peak response may be different from TCRE, but is often poorly constrained by models and observations.
 The range of TCRE assessed here is consistent with other recent attempts to synthesize the available evidence (NRC, 2011; Matthews et al., 2012).
-The results by Schwartz et al. (2010, 2012) imply a much larger warming for the carbon emitted over the historical period and have been questioned by Knutti and Plattner (2012) for neglecting the relevant response time scales and combining a transient airborne fraction with an equilibrium climate sensitivity.
+The results by Schwartz et al. (2010, 2012) imply a much larger warming for the carbon emitted over the historical period and have been questioned by Knutti and Plattner (2012) for neglecting the relevant response timescales and combining a transient airborne fraction with an equilibrium climate sensitivity.

-The TCRE can be compared to the temperature response to emissions on a time scale of about 1000 years after emissions cease.
-This can be estimated from the likely range of equilibrium climate sensitivity $(1.5^{\circ}C \text{ to } 4.5^{\circ}C)$ and a cumulative CO2 airborne fraction after about

-1000 years of about 25 ± 5% (Archer et al., 2009; Joos et al., 2013).
-Again combining the extreme values would suggest a range of 0.6°C to 2.7°C per 1000 PgC, and 1.5°C per 1000 PgC for an ECS of 3°C and a cumulative airborne fraction of 25%.
+The TCRE can be compared to the temperature response to emissions on a timescale of about 1000 years after emissions cease.
+This can be estimated from the likely range of equilibrium climate sensitivity ($1.5^{\circ}C-4.5^{\circ}C$) and a cumulative CO2 airborne fraction after about 1000 years of about $25 \pm 5\%$ (Archer et al., 2009; Joos et al., 2013).
+Again combining the extreme values would suggest a range of $0.6^{\circ}C-2.7^{\circ}C$ per 1000 PgC, and $1.5^{\circ}C$ per 1000 PgC for an ECS of $3^{\circ}C$ and a cumulative airborne fraction of 25%.
 However, this equilibrium estimate is based on feedbacks estimated for the present day climate.
-Climate and carbon cycle feedbacks may increase substantially on long time scales and for high cumulative CO_2 emissions (see Section 12.5.3), introducing large uncertainties in particular on the upper bound.
-Based on paleoclimate data and an analytical model, Goodwin et al. (2009) estimate a long term RF of 1.5 W m-2 for an emission of 1000 PgC.
-For an equilibrium climate sensitivity of 3°C this corresponds to a warming of 1.2°C on millennial time scales, consistent with the climate carbon cycle models results discussed above.
+Climate and carbon cycle feedbacks may increase substantially on long timescales and for high cumulative CO2 emissions (see Section 12.5.3), introducing large uncertainties in particular on the upper bound.
+Based on paleoclimate data and an analytical model, Goodwin et al. (2009) estimate a long term radiative forcing of 1.5 W m^{-2} for an emission of 1000 PgC.
+For an equilibrium climate sensitivity of $3^{\circ}C$ this corresponds to a warming of $1.2^{\circ}C$ on millennial timescales, consistent with the climate carbon cycle models results discussed above.